A3lequenne/javascript_exercices/README.md

 - fizzbuzz (write numbers from 1 to 100 with conditions on 3 and 5 multiples)

 ## Colors
+- Changes the background's color of the webpage when clicking on a button (red, green, yellow and blue)
+- Changes the background's color of the webpage based of the user's input
-- Change the background of the webpage when clicking on a button
+- Changes the background's color of the webpage when clicking on a button (randomly chosen)